Microarea/MagicLinkSamples/PurchaseDocJE-AP_AR/README.md

 In the first tab, the program allows to load an XML: some are provided in the ``sample`` subfolder, but it is possible to use custom ones.
 The included samples are:
 * ``PurchaseDocJESample.xml`` a sample, based on the ``Basic`` export profile, providing the most common data for such a document
 * ``PurchaseDocJESample-minimal.xml`` the bare minimum data required to create a coherent and valid document.
 All the possible defaults are left for Mago4 to determine.

+*Note: the `Basic` profiles are defined starting from release 3.5.
+To use this sample with previous versions of Mago4, see [Installing the custom profiles](#installing-the-custom-profiles)*

 After the document is posted via ``SetData``, the complete XML of the new accounting document is returned (if successful).
 The value of some fields, such as the ``JournalEntryId``, is extracted from the XML.
 They are needed for the next step.